duracell80/DermoDeX/README.md

 If cinnamon doesn't refresh use the Ctrl+Alt+Esc shortcut

-Directly after login DermoDeX will remain active for about 15 minutes.
+Directly after login DermoDeX will remain active for about 15 minutes if set to autostart in the Startup Applications (if not you can always right click the desktop and do a refresh after changing settings and/or changing the wallpaper).
 If it falls asleep you can right click on the desktop and refresh DermoDeX after changing the wallpaper.

+Does it work when the slideshow of wallpapers is active?
+No that would be insane, cool but insane.

 ## Helpful Shortcuts
 Press Alt+F2 to bring up the run box